playcanvas/developer.playcanvas.com/content/en/user-manual/assets/animation.md

 Only available for GLB export format.
 When importing an animation, the generated asset name can either be set from the 'Take Name' in the animation file, or use the animation filename instead.

-This is useful with assets that are brought/taken from a store such as [Mixamo][1] where all the take names are 'mixamo.com' and using the filename as the asset name is clearer.
+This is useful with assets that are brought/taken from a store such as [Mixamo][mixamo] where all the take names are 'mixamo.com' and using the filename as the asset name is clearer.

 ### Sample rate